 ~Heather Schuck, The Working Mom Manifesto

-3 Tips to Integrate a Holistic Work-Life Balance
+Integrate a Holistic Work-Life Balance

 Ease replaces rigidity and competition.
 Working more or less is not specifically the goal.
 The goal is to understand our needs and shift daily—even hourly—our work habits and patterns to support well-being while also achieving career aspirations or fulfilling work requirements on the job.

-A plan should be firm, yet flexible.
-Lists, calendars, and a master schedule showing ALL responsibilities and priorities help us integrate the parts into the whole.
+When creating a plan for work-life balance, lists, calendars, and a master schedule showing ALL responsibilities and priorities help us integrate the parts into the whole.
 Use whatever works best for you and your family to plan and prioritize together.

 Reevaluate your plan regularly to make necessary adjustments.
 The more complex your life, the more critical planning and reevaluation are.
 The different seasons of our lives bring about changes that require us to update and readjust what we expect of ourselves.

-In our coaching, she realized her life was squeezed into the same demanding schedule as when she was single.
-Now, married with two young children, there was no time for either role, which resulted in frequent conflicts with her children and husband!
+In our coaching, she realized her life was squeezed into the same demanding schedule as when she was single!
+Now, married with two young children, there was no time for either role, which resulted in frequent conflicts with her husband and continual power struggles with her children.
 Every day was a marathon; one big competition for attention.

 Being present means consciously being in the moment and giving that moment your full attention.
-If we are multi-tasking, moving quickly from one task to another, or our mind is somewhere different from our body, we are not present.
+Mindfulness requires us to have self-compassion.

 If we are playing with our kids but thinking about a report that is due or creating a dinner plan in our head while we are in a business meeting, we are not present to the people and environment around us, or even our own feelings.